-Continuing U.S. jobless claims rise to highest since february
+Continuing U.S. jobless claims rise to highest since February

-Recurring applications for U.S. unemployment benefits rose to the highest since February, suggesting that Americans who are losing their job are having more trouble finding a new one in a labor market that’s gradually cooling.
+Recurring applications for U.S. unemployment benefits rose to the highest since early February, suggesting that Americans who are losing their job are having more trouble finding a new one as the labor market shows tentative signs of cooling.

-The Federal Reserve’s aggressive course of interest-rate hikes this year has yet to significantly dent the labor market, while other parts of the economy have more obviously slowed down.
-Chair Jerome Powell said Wednesday demand for workers still far exceeds supply, and that the central bank would prefer to resolve the imbalance by restraining payrolls growth rather than via outright job losses.

-While there’s been a wave of layoffs at high-profile technology and banking companies, it’s still largely contained to a few industries.
-Meanwhile, data out Wednesday showed job openings declined and wage gains moderated in October, suggesting demand for workers might be starting to abate.
+Other data point to what’s still a largely tight labor market, marked by robust job creation and rising wages, while other sectors have been struggling under the Federal Reserve’s aggressive interest-rate hikes.

+However, layoffs are rising in banking and technology, and some industries like retail cut staff last month.

-On an unadjusted basis, initial claims fell by about 50,000 to 198,557 last week.
-California, Texas, Illinois and Georgia led the drop.
+On an unadjusted basis, initial claims rose by the most since the start of the year to 286,436 last week.
+California, New York and Texas posted the biggest increases.

-The jobless claims data tend to be more volatile around holidays, and last week included Thanksgiving.
-The four-week moving average, which smooths out such volatility, edged up to 228,750.

-The figures precede Friday’s monthly employment report, which is forecast to show U.S. employers scaled back hiring in November and the unemployment rate held at 3.7%.

 Local journalism is essential.